-16.Prior to termination of extended Medicaid, each member of the family is evaluated for Medicaid coverage in every other possible MACC and IHCC group category as well as for commercial coverage subsidized by the federal and/or State government offered through HealthSource RI, the State’s health insurance market.
+16.Prior to termination of extended Medicaid, each member of the family is evaluated for Medicaid coverage in every other possible MACC and IHCC group category as well as for commercial coverage subsidized by the Federal and/or State government offered through HealthSource RI, the State’s health insurance market.
 Notice to the beneficiary indicates the alternative forms of coverage available and how to enroll or if additional information is required to determine whether eligibility for these other cover options exists.

 F.Children with Special Circumstances

-1.This category includes children and youth who are or were in the care and custody of the RI Department of Children, Youth and Family and, by virtue of that status, are automatically eligible for Medicaid without a MAGI-based income determination.
-They are included in this rule as they share the characteristics of the MACC group coverage group for children and youth though eligible through a non-MAGI pathway.
+1.This category includes children and youth who are or were in the care and custody of the Rhode Island Department of Children, Youth and Family and, by virtue of that status, are automatically eligible for Medicaid without a MAGI-based income determination.
+They are included in this Rule as they share the characteristics of the MACC group coverage group for children and youth though eligible through a non-MAGI pathway.
 However, members of these groups may be eligible for up to ninety (90) days of retroactive coverage prior to the eligibility date.

 2.The DCFY is responsible for certifying the eligibility of children and youth in the coverage group and in making the referral for Medicaid to the appropriate unit of the designated State agency and for notifying the agency when there is a change in circumstances that may affect a child’s Medicaid eligibility, coverage, or service delivery options.
 The change in circumstance could be related to placement, the child’s financial status, or a return to the family and/or termination of participation in the applicable programs.
 Prior to any change that may result in the end of Medicaid eligibility, the DCYF must ensure that the beneficiary and/or his/her family or guardians are aware that alternative forms of Medicaid are available and provide assistance as appropriate.